+The class will provide a historical overview of immigration as it relates to foreign nationals convicted of crimes during the colonial period, after independence and the Chinese Exclusion Act period.
 The discussion will continue on early immigration cases.
 We will also discuss the many provisions relating to United States citizenship, which have become particularly important as a defense to deportation/removal of those convicted of offenses with no immigration relief.

-Assignment: INA §301 and §320; Mirza at 48-65.
+Assignment: INA §301 and §320; Mirza at 1-35 (36-48 optional).

-CLASS 4: September 25 INTRODUCTION TO GROUNDS OF INADMISSIBILITY
+CLASS 3: September 3 INTRODUCTION TO GROUNDS OF INADMISSIBILITY